Why Hire a Real Estate Agent When You’re Selling or Buying

 “We make sure we have the correct addendums in place so buyers can move toward the closing in the right direction, without having all those hiccups and headaches,” Dovenbarger says.
 “At the end of the day, if we’re not using the right addendums, the right paperwork for that contingency, the buyer can lose that property, and they can also lose money.”

-6. Creates solutions for unpleasant surprises
+6. Create solutions for unpleasant surprises

-Title issues, inspection problems, a low appraisal — these are common surprises a buyer never wants to come across.
-“The agent is the first one to find out about unexpected surprises, or when something goes wrong,” says Dovenbarger.
-“By the time we deliver that information to the buyer, we have the solution; we find out what exactly is wrong and what it’s going to take to get it resolved.”
+“The agent is the first one to find out about [these] surprises, or when something goes wrong,” says Dovenbarger.
+“By the time we deliver that information to the buyer, we have the solution.
+We find out what exactly is wrong and what it’s going to take to get it resolved.”

-“Things are time-sensitive so you need that expert to think outside the box and say, ‘This is the paperwork we need, these are the phone calls we need to make, and we are closing on time.’”
+“Things are time-sensitive, so you need that expert to think outside the box and say, ‘This is the paperwork we need, these are the phone calls we need to make, and we are closing on time.’”

 Get an Estimate on Your Home's Value